 State dependence, in the context of joint RP-SP estimation, refers to the influence of the actual (revealed) choice on the stated choices of the individual (the term "state dependence" is used more broadly here than its typical use in the econometrics field, where the term is reserved specifically for the effect of actual past choices on actual current choices).
 State dependence could manifest itself as a positive or negative effect of the choice of an alternative on the utility associated with that alternative in the stated responses.
 A positive effect may be the result of habit persistence, inertia to explore another alternative, or learning combined with risk aversion (i.e., the individual is familiar with the attributes of the chosen alternative and feels "safe" choosing it in subsequent choice situations).
 It could also be the result of justification for the RP choice.
 A negative effect could be the result of variety seeking or the result of latent frustration with the inconvenience associated with the currently used alternative (for example, a captive transit user may prefer a proposed rail alternative over the current bus alternative).
-Further, in most choice situations, it is possible that the effect of state dependence is positive for some individuals and negative for others (see Ailawadi et al., 1999).
-Besides, even within the group of individuals for which the effect is positive (or negative), the extent of the inertial (or variety-seeking) impact on stated choices may vary.
+Further, in most choice situations, it is possible that the effect of state dependence is positive for some individuals for which the effect is positive (or negative), the extent of the inertial (or variety-seeking) impact on stated choices may vary.
 Thus, joint RP-SP estimations should not only recognize state dependence, but also accommodate heterogeneity in the state dependence effect.